maravandermeulen/heritability-social-brain/README.md

 For this paper we used a sample of 512 participants.
 Since some participants missed data on either behavioral or neuroimaging measures, only subsets of participants were included in the final analyses.
 For a more thorough description see the methods section of the publication.
 A flowchart of participant inclusion is visualized below.

+Figure 1.
+Flowchart of inclusion of samples (including demographic information) at various stages of the study.
 <!-- data summary figure, if available -->
 <img src="assets/Flowchart_participants.png" alt="data-figure" style="width: 60%; text-align: center"/>
+Note.
+MZ ¼ monozygotic twin pairs; 1 Diagnosed Axis-I disorders: ADHD and/or ADD (eight participants), PDD-NOS (one participant), generalized anxiety disorder
+(GAD; one participant); 2 Diagnosed Axis-I disorders: ADHD and/or ADD (six participants), PDD-NOS (one participant), GAD (one participant); 3 Diagnosed Axis-I
+disorders: ADHD and/or ADD (five participants), PDD-NOS (one participant), GAD (one participant).

 ### Data access